Queen Elizabeth's Grammar School, Blackburn: History

 The school adopted independent status under the provisions of the Education Act of 1944 and later became a direct grant grammar school until the system was abolished in 1976.
 QEGS chose to revert to its independent status rather than join the state sector.
 In conjunction with the change of status, girls were accepted into the Sixth Form for the first time.

 During the 1990s, QEGS was a participating school in the Assisted Places Scheme, which saw its pupil numbers grow dramatically.
 When the scheme was scrapped, the school administration was forced to limit its intake.
 In July 2001, co-education was extended to all years.

 The Good Schools Guide described the students as "bright, industrious and confident without appearing complacent or alarmingly sophisticated."

 In November 2012, the school announced its intention to apply to become a free school by 2014.
 In June 2017, the report from Ofsted determined the school "Requires improvement".
 However, in October 2019, the report from Ofsted recognised the school as "Good" with "Outstanding" features in Personal Development and Early Years Development.
 The report commended the "broad and ambitious curriculum" that pupils study and that highlighted that pupils benefit from a "stunning range of opportunities" to enhance their personal development.

 In 2016, Claire Gammon, a former Mathematics teacher at the school, was appointed headteacher, the first ever female headteacher in over 500 years of school history.

 Pastoral care

 In February 2005, the School was commended (amongst other things) for the high standard of pastoral care offered to its pupils by the ISI inspection.
 Q-Plus (Extended Hours Service) offers busy parents of Infant and Junior School pupils at QEGS a safe and secure environment for their children before and after the school day.
 The Breakfast Club runs from 7.45am each school day and children meet at the Q-Plus Club Room in Ormerod House on the Dukes Brow side of the site.

 From here, they are escorted to Big School's the main dining hall to enjoy a range of breakfast options.
 After school, Q-Plus offers flexible collection arrangements, with children collected from the Infant School or Junior School and escorted back to the Q-Plus After-School Club.

-House system

-The system of houses was introduced at QEGS nearly one hundred years ago by then headmaster, Arthur Holden, and today there are six houses, each named after an Elizabethan sea captain.